 BACKGROUND: Communities in Florida are increasingly vulnerable to the impacts of sea level rise and flooding resulting from intense rain events.
 The increase of flooding events threatens public safety, the economy, insurance coverage, and the long-term sustainability of the state.
-Speaker Chris Sprowls and Senate President Simpson recently co-authored an article rightly pointing out the dire threat of sea level rise and outlined measures the State can pursue to address flood mitigation and better position our state to combat impacts of climate change.
 In 2021, the legislature approved SB 1954 which provided significant tools and grant opportunities to address flooding and sea level rise; however, these issues will continue to be a major threat to South Florida requiring extensive study and mitigation over the next several decades.
 In 2022, the Legislature passed HB 7053, which refined and further expanded SB 1954 (2021).
 In 2023, the Legislature passed HB 111, which expanded the requirement for public entities to conduct a SLIP study before commencing construction of certain state-financed coastal structures to apply to any area that is at risk due to sea level rise, not just areas within the coastal building zone.